 As a patient, your dentist should inform you of the availability of the white composite fillings.
 If you have had amalgam fillings placed in your mouth without being offered the option of having white fillings instead, the dentist has not performed his or her legal duty.

-Given the opportunity to make a fully informed choice, my experience is that the vast majority of today's dental patients will choose the white fillings.
+Given the opportunity to make a fully informed choice, my experience is that the vast majority of today’s dental patients will choose the white fillings.
 There are several reasons for this: In the view of many, the mercury in amalgam is viewed as potentially toxic.
-(Traditional dentists like to use the term "silver fillings," but they have more mercury in them than silver.)
+(Traditional dentists like to use the term “silver fillings,” but this is kind of a euphemism.
+They actually have more mercury in them than silver.)
 Also, the feeling is that the white composite represents a more advanced technology.
 Additionally, composite is more esthetic.
 For all these reasons, the public is demanding white.
-And, with today's technology, composite fillings can easily withstand the stress required to serve in a back tooth.
+And, with today’s technology, composite fillings can easily withstand the stress required to serve in a back tooth.

 Further information about white fillings: